 Susan Shallcross Swartz Professor of the Practice of Christian Studies, Harvard Divinity School

-Stephanie Paulsell is the Interim Pusey Minister in the Memorial Church and the Susan Shallcross Swartz Professor of the Practice of Christian Studies in the Harvard Divinity School.
+Stephanie Paulsell is the Susan Shallcross Swartz Professor of the Practice of Christian Studies in the Harvard Divinity School and served as the Interim Pusey Minister in the Memorial Church from 2019 to 2020.
 An ordained minister in the Christian Church (Disciples of Christ), she is the author of Religion Around Virginia Woolf, (2019), editor (with David Carrasco and Mara Willard) of Goodness and the Literary Imagination (2019), and a regular columnist in The Christian Century.
 She is also the author of Honoring the Body: Meditations on a Christian Practice and, with Harvey Cox, Lamentations and the Song of Songs as well as co-editor of The Scope of Our Art: The Vocation of the Theological Teache

 She leads The Pilgrimage Project at the Memorial Church.